Beechwood Football Club

 Child Protection Policy

 Beechwood FC believes that the general well-being and welfare of all children and young persons under its care is of paramount importance in developing the young players of the future.
 The club recognizes the responsibility and trust that is placed on it by all players and their families.
-It will seek to respond to that responsibility by encouraging best practice in Child Protection matters and encourage everyone involved in the club to recognize this.
+It will seek to respond to that responsibility by encouraging best practice in Child Protection matters and encourage everyone involved in the club to recognise this.

-The protection of the child must be the first priority of all members of the Club: All Managers/Coaches must know the Club’s policy and procedures, and must listen to any concerns of players or parents and take any complaints seriously.
+The protection of the child must be the first priority of all members of the Club: all Managers/ Coaches must know the Club’s policy and procedures, and must listen to any concerns of players or parents and take any complaints seriously.
 All current and potential Managers/Coaches shall be screened as to their suitability to work with children as specified by the FAI Child Protection guidelines.

 The Club is committed to the Child Welfare policy developed by the FAI, which can be found on its website: http://www.fai.ie/domestic/safeguarding/fai-child-welfare-policy.
 Without limitation, Coaches must in particular review and adopt the Guidelines for interaction between adults and children set out in Section 11 of the Policy.

 All members have a duty to report to the Child Protection Officer any concerns they have over the possible abuse of children.
 This duty also applies to concerns they might have about a colleague.
 The Club will fully support anyone who makes a report of suspected abuse and will fully and promptly investigate and resolve the matter.

 Please, never hesitate in contacting any officer of Beechwood FC regarding issues relating to the general well-being or welfare of the children.
 You will find contact details for members of the Committee of the Club in the 'Contact Us' section of our website.